-How long does it take to do all of that paperwork so that you can submit an offer?
-It varies – I would say you want to give yourself 2 days for a reasonably comfortable amount of time to read and absorb everything and to write your offer.
-It is EXTREMELY difficult if you only have 24 hours between when you see and like a home and when the offer is due.
+The time commitment it varies – I would say you want to give yourself 2 days for a reasonably comfortable amount of time to read and absorb everything and to write your offer.
+It is difficult if you only have 24 hours between when you see and like a home and when the offer is due.
 It is possible, but only if you (and your Realtor) drop everything and only focus on this for the next 24 hours.
 And let me tell you, that is not fun – in fact, it’s miserable!
 Much better is to have several days.

-Why does it take so long to prepare a real estate offer?
+Why does it take so long to write an offer?

 Every Silicon Valley home sale is just a little bit different from any other, but I’ll tell you what usually happens, besides having an offer date.

 - There will be a disclosure packet, which you are expected to read and fully sign off on, and turn in the signed paperwork with your offer.
 It includes hundreds of pages of information: the home or property inspection, a pest or termite inspection, and often other inspection reports as well, such as roof, chimney, and sometimes, if applicable, things like a pool or well inspection.
 Additionally, there are reports on natural and environmental hazards (about 80 pages) plus all the disclosures that the seller has filled out by hand (c.
-20 pagges) plus the boilerplate disclosures (probably another 30 pages).
+20 pages) plus the boilerplate disclosures (probably another 30 pages).
 Reading, understanding, and digesting all of this is important and it does take a few hours for you to do this.
+Your agent must also conduct a visual inspection of the property and type or write up his or her notes on the form, which you must sign, too.
 The first time you write an offer, it might take 6 hours.
 For subsequent efforts, you will not need to re-read the boilerplate items and it may take you only 2-3 hours or less.
 Never rush it – it is crucial that you understand what you are accepting.
 Signing usually is done electronically, using DocuSign.
 That may take your buyer’s agent an hour or more to set up for you, but will likely take you less than 10 minutes to sign.